 Currently, there is a limit of 40 students per academic year who can enroll in the ASL Certificate Program.
 For this reason, each applicant will be required to go through an evaluation process.
 Please contact our ASL Coordinator, Debra Hast, with questions (CL 2809, email@example.com).

 In order for your application to be complete, we have provided a checklist of what you need to submit:

-- Verify you have taken all of the prerequisite courses to enroll in the ASL Certificate.
+- Verify you have taken (or are currently enrolled in) the prerequisite courses for the ASL certificate.

 - Complete the Online Application >>

 - Submit a digital copy of your undergraduate transcript to Deb Hast, (firstname.lastname@example.org)

 - Submit a letter of recommendation from an ASL instructor

 - Submit a 2-minute digital movie displaying your signing skills to Deb Hast.
 The movie can be emailed to email@example.com or dropped off on a USB in CL 2809.
 In the movie, you should describe the place where you grew up, and a memorable experience from your childhood.
 The segment must include fingerspelling and numbers.